 Given an instance of [[Completed]] (or a container type with [[Completed]] instances at its leaves) and the `id` of an [[emmy.tape/TapeCell]], returns the partial derivative associated with that [[emmy.tape/TapeCell]]'s `id`.
 This function is an internal implementation detail of reverse-mode automatic differentiation.

-is perturbed, return the tangent component paired with the
+(extract-tangent this tag mode)If this is perturbed, return the tangent component paired with the

 supplied tag.
-Else, returns ([[emmy.value/zero-like]] this)
+Else, returns ([[emmy.value/zero-like]] this).

 If `this` is perturbed, return the tangent component paired with the supplied tag.
 Else, returns `([[emmy.value/zero-like]] this)`.

-is perturbed, Returns a similar object with the perturbation
+(replace-tag this old-tag new-tag)If this is perturbed, Returns a similar object with the perturbation

-modified by replacing any appearance of old-tag
+modified by replacing any appearance of old-tag with new-tag.
+Else,

-return this
+return this.

 If `this` is perturbed, Returns a similar object with the perturbation modified by replacing any appearance of `old-tag` with `new-tag`.
 Else, return `this`.